4 + 1 PROGRAM HEALTH BEHAVIOR SCIENCE BS/ HEALTH PROMOTION MS

 Graduates of the Health Coaching concentration are eligible to take the National Board for Health & Wellness Coaching Certification as a Health & Wellness Coach (NBC-HWC).

-Students who do not choose one of the concentration areas may select a series of elective courses to meet their interests.
+Students who do not choose one of the concentration areas may select a series of elective courses, in consultation with their mentor, to create an emphasis area to meet their interests.

 Career Opportunities